nirmal-kumaran/KUKA_youBot/README.md

 # Kuka youBot <EN>
 Let's MoveIt Mobile Manipulator :)

-Repository for ED5125 project (Spr'25).
 This project is based on Kuka YouBot mobile Manipultor performing motion planning.

 ## Overview
 1. This repository contains code to simulate a pick-and-place task using a Kuka youBot mobile manipulator (a mobile base with four mecanum wheels and a 5R robot arm) in CoppeliaSim.